 If you choose to combine Life Insurance with Critical Illness Cover, and we accept your claim for Critical Illness Cover or Terminal Illness Cover, you won't be able to make a claim for your life insurance and your policy will end.
-This doesn't apply to claims covered under 'Additional cover included for Critical Illness Cover' and 'Children's Critical Illness Cover'.
+This doesn't apply to claims covered under 'Additional cover included for Critical Illness Cover' and 'Children's Critical Illness Cover' and 'Children's Critical Illness Extra'.